 Bring only the things you need for a few days of travel, find out where you can wash your clothes along the way.
 Don’t be greedy to carry a bunch of luggage.
 It’ll make you tired of moving and taking care of the whole trip.

 Not taking enough photos

-I really regretted it after I came back from my first trip, especially when I reminisce about my earlier days of solo travel and don’t have many photos to look back on.
+I regretted it after coming back from my first trip, especially when I reminisced about my earlier days of solo travel and didn’t have many photos to look back on.

 So, I recommend finding a middle ground that works for you.

-Now I take as many photos as I can and sort them out after my trip.
+Now I take as many photos as possible and sort them out after my trip.
 I also carry a battery and extra memory cards for my camera.

 Take only selfies

 You don’t want all your photos from your trip to be just selfies.
 Don’t hesitate to ask someone to take a picture for you, and offer to do the same for them.

 I know it may feel awkward at first, but you’ll get used to it.